front-end-intermediate/4-pet-finder/README.md

 Note: you can enter details but the submit button just refreshes the page (the default action for forms).

 ## Add a Photo

+In order to [upload files](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) we use `<input type='file' />`.
+The selected files' are returned by the element's HTMLInputElement.files property, which is a FileList object containing a list of File objects.
+The FileList behaves like an array, so you can check its length property to get the number of selected files.

 To be able to get the selected file out of an input we must to use a [ref](https://reactjs.org/docs/hooks-reference.html#useref) because file inputs can't be [controlled inputs](https://reactjs.org/docs/forms.html).
 File uploads must be [uncontrolled inputs](https://reactjs.org/docs/uncontrolled-components.html).